hengamirah/hengamirah/README.md

 ## About Me
 Hi!
 I'm Amirah Heng, a  Master student in Computer Science (Applied Computing) and currently in the Framework-Based Software Design and Development course.
-I expect to learn a lot about Software Development for AI Application.

 ## 🚀 Technologies & Tools

 ### Languages